InnoSWP/syntax-visualizer/README.md

 ## Usage

-Just the type the code in the editor and see the result!
+Just type the code in the editor and see the result!
 Pretty straightforward, right?

 See the [examples](#examples) for more information.